zautumnz/tg/README.md

 Fork of [this fork of Darktile](https://github.com/HuckRidgeSW/darktile) which is a fork of [Aminal](https://github.com/zautumnz/tg/tree/legacy-aminal).

+Font: SarasaTermCL

 ## TODO:

 * Remove as much other stuff as possible, only care about this being fast and working on Mac and showing unicode
-* Find a monospace font with CJK support and ligatures
+* Find a better monospace font with CJK support and ligatures

 ## Key Bindings